-Philip Marlowe is asked by the elderly (and near death) General Sternwood to investigate an attempt at blackmail on one of his daughters.
-He soon finds that the attempt is halfhearted at best and seems to be more connected with the disappearance of the other daughter's husband, Rusty Regan.
-Rusty's wife, seems unconcerned with his disappearance, further complicating the mystery.
+Philip Marlowe (Robert Mitchum) is asked by the elderly General Sternwood (James Stewart) to investigate an attempt at blackmail on one of his daughters.
+He soon finds that the attempt is half-hearted at best, and seems to be more connected with the disappearance of the other daughter's husband, Rusty Regan (David Savile).
+Rusty's wife seems unconcerned with his disappearance, further complicating the mystery.
 Only General Sternwood seems concerned as mobsters and hired killers continue to appear in the path of the investigation.Written by

 John Vogel <email@example.com>